Festival Cancelled for 2021

-While this is unfortunate news, with projected attendance topping 75,000 this year, this seems like the right thing to do to protect participants, staff, spectators (who come from all around the world) and our community.
+The 2019 festival’s attendance was 65,000 over two days, and we were projecting to top 75,000 this year.
+We think this is the right thing to do to protect participants, staff, spectators (who come from all around the world) and our community.

 2019 Festival Highlights

-How to celebrate Route 66 between now and 2021
+How to celebrate Route 66 between now and next summer

 - Explore local sections of Route 66 and support the local restaurants and retailers.
-Springfield City Council will be reviewing the expansion of sidewalk cafes at tonight’s meeting, so there will be new ways to enjoy your favorites establishments and find new treasures.
+Springfield City Council will be reviewing the expansion of sidewalk cafes, so there will be new ways to enjoy your favorite establishments and find new treasures.

 - Experience the new Route 66 Food Truck Park on St. Louis Street, just west of the Rail Haven Motel on Glenstone.

 - Visit the History Museum on the Square with its outstanding exhibits, one of which is all about Route 66.
-The museum just reopened with new social distancing provisions and is a great outing with friends and family.
+The museum is open with COVID precautions and is a great outing with friends and family.

 - Pay a visit to the Route 66 Car Museum at College Street and Kansas Expressway.
 Owner Guy Mace has assembled an incredible collection and it’s available throughout the year in your own backyard.